-- Sickness and maternity: The stylist is running their own business so you have no responsibility to pay any Benefits if the freelancer is away from work due to illness or maternity/paternity.
-Clearly a major saving to your wages bill.
+Sickness and maternity: The stylist is running their own business so you have no responsibility to pay any Benefits if the freelancer is away from work due to illness or maternity/paternity.
+Clearly major savings to be made here.

 Holiday pay: Likewise you have no legal obligation to pay them for time off or holidays.

 2. UK Employment law doesn’t protect chair renters

-Secondly, a freelance hairdresser is self-employed (not an employee of your business) and so is not protected by, nor has the benefit of, UK Employment law.
+A freelance hairdresser is self-employed (not an employee of your salon business) and so is not protected by, nor has the benefit of UK Employment law.

-As a salon owner you’re probably thinking ‘yipee’ this makes my life much more straight-forward.
-And cheaper.
+At this point, as a salon owner you’re probably thinking yippee – it make my life much more straight-forward.

 And you’re right…